fi-muni/PA165/tasks/seminar11.md

 **Task 01 (project build)**

 In a new folder, checkout the tag *seminar11_step1* from https://github.com/fi-muni/PA165 and build the whole project.
 Then run the **eshop-ws** subproject. **Note:** some of the resources of the project are generated from XSD definitions, so you might get unresolved references to Java classes until you build the project.
+If you do schema modifications, remember to run ```mvn clean install``` in the **eshop-ws** module.

 ```
 mkdir seminar11